CHRISTOPHER WALKER MY STORY

 The Path Was Set, But It Wasn’t Exactly What I Expected

-Three years later I was diagnosed with a brain tumor.
+When I was 19 years old, I was diagnosed with a brain tumor.

 I had begun my freshman year of pre-med at Duke University to get my degree in neuroscience, but I was having some seriously strange issues.
 I rapidly lost so much weight that I looked like a skeleton, yet I had no appetite.
 I was having trouble getting out of bed in the morning, let alone focusing in class, my brain completely numb, like I was floating in a constant haze, severely depressed for no discernable reason whatsoever.

 My joints were also aching so badly that I started taking an over-the-counter NSAID daily called Aleve to reduce the pain, a terrible decision that landed me in the Duke Hospital ICU for two weeks after the student health center figured out that I had developed severe acute internal bleeding from 3 gaping ulcers in my duodenum, losing enough blood through my stool to nearly go into hemorrhagic shock.

 Things got so hopeless that I had to take a medical leave of absence for my entire sophomore year.

 During that year, my doctors gave me antidepressants and put me into behavioral therapy at Mary Washington Hospital in northern Virginia.
 I felt like I was going insane because I truly had no clue what was going on in my head, but for the previous couple years I’d been experiencing these crippling symptoms and could barely function in my daily life.

 It wasn’t until more than 6 months of therapy and drug treatments that I finally went into the doctor's office and begged him for a blood test.